-- Nodes in the graph are aggregators, such as federations. - Arcs in the graph represent transfers of aggregates between aggregators.
-The title of these notes uses the word "interchange" at present but that really needs to be replaced with something that doesn't imply that traffic is always two-way.
-A bi-directional flow is of course represented by two uni-directional flows between the partners.
+Nodes in the graph are aggregators, such as federations.

+Arcs in the graph represent transfers of aggregates from one aggregator to another.
+A bi-directional flow is of course represented by a pair of uni-directional flows between the partners.